refinedev/refine/documentation/docs/api-references/hooks/field/useRadioGroup.md

 });
 ```

 `filters` allows us to add filters while fetching the data.
-For example, if you want to list only the `title`'s that are equal to `"German"` records.
+For example, if you want to list only the `titles` that are equal to `"German"` records.

 ### `sort`